opendcs/opendcs/docs/source/dev-docs.rst

     # to run with the java remote debugger enabled
     ant run -DdebugPort=5006

+    # to run with Java Flight Recorder
+    ant run -Dopendcs.jfr
+    # recordings will be in the run directory of the build (default build/run)
+    # with the name <opendcs.app>.recording.jfr where opendcs.app is the value of the property provided
+    # or the default "launcher_start" app if the property is not set.

 The logs are set to the highest debug level and printed to stdout.

 ..
 NOTE::